FrankTimmons/TODODEX.Solution/README.md

 # ToDoAPI.Solution Setup

-<strong>⚠️ Previously, the API side of this project was hosted on Azure, but has since been taken down due to financial reasons.
-Please disregard the message below, and follow the steps to setup the API locally on your own computer if you wish to run the project.⚠️</strong>

-<strong>~~⚠️Locally creating your API is not required to run the client side of the application.
+<strong>⚠️Locally creating your API is not required to run the client side of the application.
 Only follow the steps below if you wish to have the API hosted locally on your computer.
-If you decide not to host the API on your computer, use the endpoints listed below.⚠️~~</strong>
+If you decide not to host the API on your computer, use the endpoints listed below.⚠️</strong>

-## Azure Endpoints
+## Endpoints

 Base URL: https://tododexapi.azurewebsites.net/

-#### HTTP Requests
+#### HTTP Request

 ```
 GET api/todos